andrelcunha/ottermq/README.md

 [![GitHub issues](https://img.shields.io/github/issues/andrelcunha/ottermq.svg)](https://github.com/andrelcunha/ottermq/issues)

-**OtterMq** is a high-performance message broker written in Go, inspired by RabbitMQ.
+**OtterMQ** is a high-performance message broker written in Go, inspired by RabbitMQ.
 It aims to provide a reliable, scalable, and easy-to-use messaging solution for distributed systems.
-OtterMq is being developed with the goal of full compliance with the **AMQP 0.9.1 protocol**, ensuring compatibility with existing tools and workflows.
+OtterMQ is being developed with the goal of full compliance with the **AMQP 0.9.1 protocol**, ensuring compatibility with existing tools and workflows.
 It also features a modern management UI built with **Vue + Quasar**.

 OtterMq already supports basic interoperability with RabbitMQ clients, including:
 - [.NET RabbitMQ.Client](https://github.com/rabbitmq/rabbitmq-dotnet-client)